 This automation creates a manufacturing system whereby the machines in factories are augmented with wireless connectivity and sensors to monitor and visualise an entire production process and make autonomous decisions.

-Industry 4.0 also relates to digital twin technologies that can create virtual versions of real-world installations, processes and applications, which can then be robustly tested in order to make cost-effective decentralised decisions.
+The fourth industrial revolution also relates to digital twin technologies.
+These digital technologies can create virtual versions of real-world installations, processes and applications.
+This can then be robustly tested to make cost-effective decentralised decisions.

 These virtual copies can then be created in the real world and linked, via the internet of things, allowing for cyber-physical systems to communicate and cooperate with each other and human staff to create a joined up real time data exchange and automation process for Industry 4.0 manufacturing.